johnjmartin/blog/content/posts/first-year-as-a-developer.md

 ---
-title: "What I've learned in my first year as a Software Engineer"
+title: "Five Lessons Learned During My First Year as a Software Developer at Shopify"
 date: 2018-06-14T10:24:40-04:00
 description: "What I've learned since entering the workforce"
 categories: [